PurpurMC/Purpur/README.md

 ## Building and setting up

 #### Initial setup
-Run the following commands in the root directory:
+Run the following command in the root directory:

 ```
 ./gradlew applyPatches